Squaw Alpine Transit Company Board of Directors Quarterly Meeting Minutes

 Benjaminson presented the tax information prepared by Griesmer/Ferrera.
 Benjaminson is trying to get an answer about how SATCo files as a non-profits given loans from SVSH and other contracts.

-It was moved by Fountain and seconded by Grant to direct Benjaminson to sign and file the tax returns for the year ending September 30, 2019 as presented on behalf of the organization.
+It was moved by Fountain and seconded by Grant to direct Benjaminson to sign and file the tax returns for the years ending September 30, 2018 and September 30, 2019 as presented on behalf of the organization.
 Motion carried unanimously.

 b.
 Contracts Committee to assist Joy with Resort at Squaw Creek service agreement